runziggurat/p2p-viz/README.md

 - Degree centrality: the number of nodes a particular node is connected to
 - Closeness centrality:  for a given node, find the average of the shortest paths to each node.
-For n nodes, there are `n * (n - 1) / 2` unique paths.
+For n nodes, there are `n * (n - 1) / 2` node-to-node connections, each one of which may have more than one distinct shortest path.
 - Betweenness: The number of time a given node is used as a bridge between two nodes, for their shortest path.
+The actual value is scaling down by the total number of shortest paths.

 ## Build and run the app